*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Hat for the sun or cold

 Flotation device(s) When using a tandem kayak.
 Tandem kayaks can have two flotation devices if you are using one as a kayak seat.

-More information about these recommended equipment for kayaking
+More information about this recommended equipment for kayaking:

 A PFD (personal flotation device)

 This is a device used for personal flotation and is required by law in many states.
 It must be within your reach at all times and sturdy enough to hold you up in the water.
 A PFD will keep you afloat if you are unable to swim for any reason, or to keep you from sinking if you get knocked unconscious.
 Any kayaking-rated jacket will serve as a PFD.